hao80206/NutriMate-project/Software Design Document.md

 - **Dataset:** The dataset contains nutritional information for various products, likely including details such as calories value, vitamins, and minerals.
 - **Data Input:** Users can only input basic search queries to product names.
 - **Data Output** The system likely provides plain text or simple tabular data of nutritional information, with no visual representation.
-- What kind of data input and output is required?
 - **Target Users:** The intended users for Better Life database are customers who are seeking for nutritional information about products.
 These may include health-conscious individuals and people with dietary restrictions.

 ### 1.2 System capabilities/overview